rwblokzijl/Msc-thesis-EuroToken/thesis.md

 However if a user does not know the public key of the exchange, the interaction has to happen through the UI.
 This would involve the following flow:

-1. The user specifies the amount to exchange along with their iban.
+1. The user specifies the amount to exchange along with their IBAN.
 2. The exchange generates a QR code which includes their public key, as well as the amount.
 3. The user scans the QR code and confirms the transaction in the app.